 Food Sensitivity Testing

-Information was taken from the Rocky Mountain Analytical Website.
+Information was taken from the USBiotek website.
 Hyperlinks of sample documents are attached for more information.

 The Food Sensitivity Test is an important specialty lab assessment tool to objectively figure out which foods your body is negatively reacting to.
 Analyzing each individual food in your diet and your concurrent symptom picture can be extremely challenging without proper testing.
 This difficulty of identifying specific dietary causes arises because of the delayed dose-response relationship which can take hours to weeks to occur.
 However, with the ease of an individual blood test this can be an efficient and important parameter to measure to alleviate inflammation in the body.
 This protocol is best utilized before various supplements/medications are introduced.
 It is necessary to isolate the root cause of an ailment and eliminate triggers, while limiting additional input, in order to allow the body time to properly heal.